Detection of Cryptosporidium and Giardia in Water

 City Analysts have been monitoring drinking water in Ireland for the presence of Cryptosporidium and Giardia for nearly 10 years.
 Our experience in the field and expert staff offer a full service with advice on sampling, filtration, assessment and result analysis.

-We can process Idexx Filta Max and Pall Envirocheck Filters along with 10 L Grab samples.
+We can process Idexx Filta Max and Pall Envirocheck Filters along with 10 Litre Grab samples.

-Under the European Communities ( Drinking Water ) Regulations , 2000, there is a requirement to monitior for the presence of Cryptosproridium if Clostridium perfringens has been detected in the water.
+Under the European Communities (Drinking Water) Regulations, 2000, there is a requirement to monitor for the presence of Cryptosproridium if Clostridium perfringens have been detected in the water.

 There are two main ways to test for Cryptosporidium in water:

-This simple method of sampling involves sending a 10 L sample to the laboratory for analysis .
-It is useful for when on site filtration is difficult but in general if possible on site filtration of larger volumes of sample is advised.
+This simple method of sampling involves sending a 10 litre sample to the laboratory for analysis.
+This is useful on site for when filtration is difficult but in general if possible on site filtration of larger volumes of sample is advised.

 2. Large Volume Filtration

-A large volume, up to 1000 L if filtered through a commercially available filter on site and the filter is sent to the laboratory for anlysis.
-This is the UK DWI accepted method for detection of Cryptosporidium in water, analysing a more representative sample of water resulting in a more accurate result.
+A large volume (up to 1000 litres) is filtered through a commercially available filter on site and the filter is then sent to the laboratory for analysis.
+This is the UK DWI accepted method for detection of Cryptosporidium in water.
+Analysing a more representative sample of water will ensure a more accurate result.